 NSW, Vic and ACT Traditional Owner Groups

-Parks Australia (Department of Sustainability, Environment, Water, Population and Communities)
+Parks Australia (the former Department of Sustainability, Environment, Water, Population and Communities is now the Department of Environment)

 Parks Australia is one of the four Alps Partner Agencies, and provides essential input into the Alps Program.
 The Department also plays an increasingly valuable role in maintaining the Alps Website, building the Visitor Experience content on the website, making the site more central to those of the Alps Program’s Key Result Area’s which relate most to visitors and stakeholders.